How Churches can Overcome a Toxic Culture-

 However.

 There is a subtle shift that begins with leadership.
 Leaders become, usually without realizing it, much more focused on building the organization than they are on Jesus and glorifying Jesus.
 Jesus is still important, but He is no longer the main thing.
 He’s more of a figurehead at this point.
 Passion for Jesus and devotion to the mission gets lost in the day-to-day of “doing ministry”, “raising money” and “growing the ministry” (Matthew 28:18-20, Matthew 10:7-9, Ephesians 4:11-16).
 It not uncommon of for shady behavior and sexual misconduct to become a problem at this point.
-Because leaders are much more focused is on how things LOOK rather than holiness, righteousness and pleasing Jesus, it is also not all unusual for the shadiness and sexual misconduct to be swept under the rug.
-All or most of the ministry work of this phase is centered on programs and fund raising rather than transforming people and glorifying Jesus.
+This is because leaders are much more focused is on how things LOOK rather than on holiness, righteousness and pleasing Jesus, it is also not all unusual for the shadiness and sexual misconduct to be swept under the rug in this phase.
+All or most of the ministry work in middle age is centered on programs and fund raising rather than transforming people and glorifying Jesus.
 On the surface the ministry activity APPEARS to be people and Jesus centered.
 However, most of it is focused firmly on keeping the ministry machine going, raising money and justifying the continued existence of the organization.

 This is exactly what where the church in Ephesus was at.